Thomas088/fake-events/README.md

 # fake-events

-A simple landing page using HTML CSS ans Jquery
+A simple landing page using HTML CSS and Jquery